3 Strategies to Reduce Child’s Headaches

 It’s hard to watch the people in your life suffer, especially your kids.
 We support your family in learning some great prevention and treatments to help reduce the headaches and migraines for your children.
 Reduce headache triggers for your kids with these 3 strategies:

 Help your child reduce any stress and anxiety that may be triggering headaches.
-Amy Przeworski, Ph.D. suggests you encourage your children to face their fears, and support them in doing so.
-In her article for Psychology Today, she indicates that avoiding challenging situations actually holds the anxiety in the body for longer.
+Amy Przeworski, Ph.D. suggests you encourage your children to face their fears and support them in doing so.
+In her article for Psychology Today, she indicates that avoiding challenging situations holds anxiety in the body for longer.
 Przeworski shares that when we face our fears, the body will naturally reduce the anxiety in the system.

 Model calmness when agitated, this is a key to reducing your child’s anxiety.
 Be mindful to create a calm, safe place for your child to express their fears and concerns.
 If you tend to be anxious, seek some extra support for yourself as well.
 This can do wonders for setting the stage for health for your family.

 Hydration is the most important step to support the body as dehydration can often trigger migraines and other headaches.
-Try This Migraine-Fighting Smoothie Booster with the help of a chiropractor in Seattle and Set your family up for success with this key to headache prevention and have your child carry a small water bottle.
-Invest in a cool reusable one that they actually like and will be happy to have with them (no plastic please)Natural supplements can help to prevent the tension that causes headaches.
+Try This Migraine-Fighting Smoothie Booster with the help of a chiropractor in Seattle and Set your family up for success with this key to headache prevention have your child carry a small water bottle.
+Invest in a cool reusable one that they like and will be happy to have with them (no plastic please)Natural supplements can help to prevent the tension that causes headaches.

 Vitamin B2 may prevent some headaches and help to ease the pain.
 Also called riboflavin.

 CoQ12 is an antioxidant normally found in every cell of the body.
 About 1/3 of kids with migraines have low levels.

 Butterbur has been found to reduce the severity of migraines and to be very helpful for teen headache sufferers.